 HIP has business relationships with the following organizations:

 - Milton Community Resource Centre ( Child Care Directory and Information Line)

-If you have any questions about HIP, about linking to the Halton Community Services Database or copying information from the database, please contact us.
+If you have any questions about HIP, about linking to the Halton Community Services Directory or copying information from the directory, please contact us.